vanshik0027/shellScriptAssignment/README.md

 Running the Script:

-Execute the script using Bash: bash config_manager.sh.
+Execute the script using Bash: bash conf_update.sh.

 ## Input Requirements: